 - The death mask of Oskar Werner, former member of the Burgtheater ensemble and winner of a Golden Globe for his performance in The Spy Who Came in from the Cold

-- Portraits of such theatrical luminaries as Katharina Schratt, leading actress and long-time companion of Emperor Franz Joseph, or Joseph Lange, actor and Mozart’s brother-in-law
+- Portraits of such theatrical luminaries as Katharina Schratt (a leading actress and long-time friend of Emperor Franz Joseph) or Joseph Lange (actor and Mozart’s brother-in-law)

-The route also provides an opportunity to look out the windows for wonderful views across to the Rathaus and other parts of Vienna’s historical centre.
+The route also provides an opportunity to look out the windows for lovely views across to the Rathaus and other parts of Vienna’s historical centre.

-The auditorium and stage were closed on my tour for rehearsals, but the guide took time to show photos and explain, for example, the finer points of the stage’s technology.
+The auditorium and stage were closed for rehearsals on my tour, but the guide took time to show photos and explain, for example, the finer points of the stage’s technology.

 (NB: The box office kindly warned us about the shortened tour before we bought our tickets.)

-My guide gave an authoritative and entertaining account of the theatre’s history, the ensemble, and the characteristics of each location, including details of each painting we passed.
+Throughout the tour, my guide gave an authoritative and entertaining account of the theatre’s history, the ensemble, and the characteristics of every location, including details of each painting we passed.
 A true fount of knowledge full of anecdotes and insight.